bikeshaving/crank/docs/WIP.md

 ```

 ### Portal
 Sometimes you may want to render into multiple DOM nodes from the same component tree.
 You can do this with the `Portal` tag, passing in a DOM node via a `root` prop.
 The Portal’s children will be rendered into the specified root.
 This is useful when writing modals or working with pages where you need to render into multiple entry-points. `renderer.render` actually wraps its first argument in an implicit Portal element if the argument is not a Portal element already.
-Events dispatched from a Portal’s children via `this.dispatchEvent` will still bubble into parent components contexts.
+Events dispatched from a Portal’s children via `this.dispatchEvent` will still bubble into parent component contexts.

 ```jsx
 /* @jsx createElement */